KtaneModules/ktaneThePlunger-eXish/README.md

 A needy module for KTaNE.
-By: Livio & Marksam32
+By: Livio & Marksam32.
-Reuploaded by: eXish
+Reuploaded by: eXish.